Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/events.md

 ### getRadiusSquared()
 Returns the squared radius of the collapse, will be 0 if the collapse is fake
 ### getSecondaryPositions()
-Returns a list<BlockPos> containing the positions of blocks also effected by the collapse
+Returns a `List<BlockPos>` containing the positions of blocks also effected by the collapse
 ### isFake()
 Returns true if the collapse is fake